pgideonhub/Project1/README.md

 ## **rockbuster-analysis**

+Rockbuster Stealth LLC is a fictitious movie rental company that used to have stores around the world.
+The company is facing stiff competition from streaming services such as Netflix and Amazon Prime.

 ### **Project Overview & Analysis Objectives!**
-Rockbuster Stealth LLC is a movie rental company that used to have stores around the world.
-The company is facing stiff competition from streaming services such as Netflix and Amazon Prime.

 Rockbuster would like to leverage their existing movie licenses to launch an online video rental service.